— A View from the Mid-Pacific

 Brain synapses fire when students read or hear stories.
 Stories linked to OERs engage students and instigate critical analysis of the sources and topics.
 All this is achieved with minimal expense given the leverage of OERs.
 AwesomeStories makes it easy to deploy OERs given the searchability of our archive, the story entree to topics and sources, and MakerSpace tools for creation of articles, lessons, stories, papers and even ebooks, by teachers of students.
 AwesomeStories MakerSpaceTM supports teachers and students building stories, papers, projects, lessons and ebooks in story form— supported by evidence in the form of primary sources.
 Our archive of over 100,000 curated OERs are contextualized by ~5000 powerful original stories addressing subjects across the curriculum.
 AwesomeStories is an English language and multilingual teaching and learning tool, instantly translatable by a single click into 104 languages.

 Schools upload their entire scope and sequence with CurriculumMakerTM, enabling online access and co-creation by teachers with school or district review.
 Faculties create their own texts in story form.
 Through StoryMakerTM, students draw on 100+ world-renowned archives, integrating and citing sources into their work.
 Students share with their class or publish on AwesomeStories.com, which has 4 million visitors a year.
 WriteFolioTM holds student work and teacher comments.
 Teachers assess using district-chosen rubrics.
 As arbiters of student work, teachers are accorded the respect they deserve and that fuels a dynamic, positive education process.

-Support your students, teachers and curriculum with stories, carefully curated OERs, and powerful apps–designed to catch the wave of education transformation at www.AwesomeStories.com.
+Support your students, teachers and curriculum with stories, carefully curated OERs, and powerful “makerspace for the humanities” apps–designed to catch the wave of education transformation at www.AwesomeStories.com.